Willy Adames Player Props: Brewers vs. Braves

 Braves Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Braves pitching staff ranks fifth in MLB.

-- The Braves have a 3.81 team ERA that ranks fourth across all league pitching staffs.
+- The Braves' 3.82 team ERA ranks fifth across all league pitching staffs.

-- Braves pitchers combine to surrender the third-fewest home runs in baseball (103 total, 1.1 per game).
+- Braves pitchers combine to allow 108 home runs (1.1 per game), the third-fewest in the league.

+- Chirinos (4-4) takes the mound for the Braves in his fifth start of the season.
+He has a 4.02 ERA in 62 2/3 innings pitched, with 31 strikeouts.

+- In his most recent appearance -- out of the bullpen on Sunday, July 16 -- the righty tossed 4 2/3 innings against the Kansas City Royals, allowing three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.